tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development_c4.rst

    The *answer* to this, is in the list below the table above describing rules for body creation.

-   To not give you the answer directly, the correct list number above is the same number as the "Functions" chapter in `LPC Basics learning path <documentation/Basic_LIMA_Guide.html>`_ (Don't click unless you have no idea).
+   To not give you the answer directly, you can find the correct number for above, by finding the number of the "Functions" chapter in `LPC Basics learning path <Basic_LIMA_Guide.html>`_ (Don't click unless you have no idea).

    Now, that you know the bullet number, can you explain why we do not need armour class for gloves?